AKB8 Stop Delivery – Re-Programming Instrument Cluster – 2017-2018 Porsche Panamera & 2019-2020 Cayenne

 Dear Mr.

 This notice is sent to you in accordance with the National Traffic and Motor Vehicle Safety Act.
-Porsche has decided that certain 2017-2018 Porsche Panamera and 2019-2020 Porsche Cayenne vehicles fail to conform to Federal Motor Vehicle Safety Standard No. 135 “Light vehicle brake systems.”
+PorscheeBay has decided that certain 2017-2018 PorscheeBay Panamera and 2019-2020 PorscheeBay Cayenne vehicles fail to conform to Federal Motor Vehicle Safety Standard No. 135 “Light vehicle brake systems.”

 You received this notice because our records indicate that you are the current owner of a vehicle affected by this recall.